Best Hoka Running Shoes of 2025

 • High stack height and lots of cushion make them on the heavy side

-We still recommend the Speedgoat 5 as Hoka’s best overall trail running shoe, the Challenger 7 for spending time on roads and trails or for a gravel or dirt road shoe, and the Tecton X 3 as a trail racing shoe.
-But if you’re looking for a shoe for super technical terrain, we recommend the Mafate Speed 4.
+If you’re looking for a shoe that will perform in technical terrain but still has the cushion to cover a lot of miles, we recommend the Hoka Mafate Speed 4.
+We still recommend the Speedgoat 6 as Hoka’s best overall trail running shoe, the Challenger 7 for spending time on roads and trails or for a gravel or dirt road shoe, and the Tecton X 3 as a trail racing shoe, but the Mafate excels when trails get steeper and rockier.

-The Mafate’s newest version features a jacquard mesh upper, Hoka’s ProFly+ midsole, and a toe bumper — all features aimed at providing a comfortable and protected ride.
-But what sets this shoe apart even more from others on this list is the combination of the ProFly+ midsole — usually found on Hoka’s road shoes — and Vibram Megagrip outsole with Litebase and traction lugs.
-You’re basically getting the comfort and responsiveness of the Rocket X 2, Zinal 2, Tecton X 3, or Mach 6 with the traction of the Speedgoat 5 and some bonus rock protection — all good things.
+The newest version features a jacquard mesh upper, Hoka’s ProFly+ midsole, and a toe bumper — all features aimed at providing a comfortable and protected ride.
+The combination of the ProFly+ midsole — usually found on Hoka’s road shoes — and Vibram Megagrip outsole with Litebase and traction lugs sets this shoe apart from the others.
+You’re basically getting the comfort and responsiveness of the Rocket X 2, Tecton X 3, or Mach 6 with the traction of the Speedgoat 6 and some bonus rock protection.

-See our full review of the Hoka Mafate Speed 4 here.
+See our full Hoka Mafate Speed 4 review for more.

 Shop the Men's Hoka Mafate Speed 4Shop the Women's Hoka Mafate Speed 4